accetto/user-guide-g3/docs/010_get-started/image-family.md

 ### Node.js

-The repository [accetto/debian-vnc-xfce-nodejs-g3][debian-vnc-xfce-nodejs-g3] contains the images that bring the popular JavaScript-based development platform [Node.js][nodejs].
+The repository [accetto/debian-vnc-xfce-nodejs-g3][debian-vnc-xfce-nodejs-g3] contains images that bring the popular JavaScript-based development platform [Node.js][nodejs].

 The images are intended for creating encapsulated development and testing environments.
 They come in several variations and can be further extended and customized.

 The included `Node.js` is the current release installed from the author's public repository.

+Publishing of these images will be phased out, because there is more flexible alternative in the repository [accetto/debian-vnc-xfce-nvm-g3][debian-vnc-xfce-nvm-g3].

+However, you can always build the images yourself using the GitHub project.

 ![animation-headless-coding-nodejs][this-animation-headless-coding-nodejs]

+### NVM

+The repository [accetto/debian-vnc-xfce-nvm-g3][debian-vnc-xfce-nvm-g3] contains images for headless working with the popular JavaScript-based development platform [Node.js][nodejs].

+The images are intended for creating encapsulated development and testing environments.
+They come in several variations and can be further extended and customized.

+However, instead of a particular `Node.js` version they contain the free open-source utility [NVM][nvm] (Node Version Manager), which allows installing and using multiple versions of `Node.js` and `npm` concurrently.

+For example, the command `nvm install --lts` will install the latest LTS (Long Term Support) version of `Node.js`.

+These images are meant as a more flexible alternative to the ones from the repository [accetto/debian-vnc-xfce-nodejs-g3][debian-vnc-xfce-nodejs-g3], that contain particular `Node.js` versions.

+Publishing those images will be phased out, but you can always build them yourself using the GitHub project.

+![animation-headless-coding-nvm][this-animation-headless-coding-nvm]

 ### Python

-The repository [accetto/debian-vnc-xfce-python-g3][debian-vnc-xfce-python-g3] contains the images that bring the popular programming language [Python][python].
+The repository [accetto/debian-vnc-xfce-python-g3][debian-vnc-xfce-python-g3] contains images that bring the popular programming language [Python][python].

 The images are intended for creating encapsulated development and testing environments.
 They come in several variations and can be further extended and customized.